Creating the book might be considered Research and Development under the Marketing umbrella, and the foundation of a marketing strategy.

 The advantages of hiring either a publicist or tour service is their wider audience reach.
 If the service is a quality one, it will have quality sites for featuring you and your book.
 When choosing a publicist or tour service find out exactly what you’ll be getting for your money.
 You might also ask around for recommendations.

-I know of three reputable book promotion services:
+I know of two reputable book promotion services: